j-1git/flirone-v4l2/README.md

 * a raw stream of the image thermal data with all his 16 bit (65535 levels) encoded as a RBG stream (with B channel as the MSB and the G channel as the LSB), for image processing purposes.

-* a slightly bertter error treatment:
+* a slightly better error treatment:
-  * it does not gives you segmentation fault if the device is not ready, connected of turned on.
+  * it does not gives you segmentation fault if the device is not ready, connected or turned on.
 Now the program waits for the device (or optionally exits with a clear error message).
-  * it does not gives you segmentation fault if the `v4lloopback` is not installled, but a more clear error message;
+  * it does not gives you segmentation fault if the `v4lloopback` is not installed, but a more clear error message;
-  * if the cpalette file is inexistent or inacessible you don't get a segmentation fault anymore.
+  * if the cpalette file is inexistent or inaccessible you don't get a segmentation fault anymore.

 * it has command line options for:
   * turn off the crosshairs, and temperature at the bottom of image;
   * turn off the waiting for the device, exiting with an error.

 * the code was made more clear:
-  * the ode was put on a more consistent and clear formatting standard;
+  * the code was put on a more consistent and clear formatting standard;
   * each action was separated in smaller functions;
   * some of of those actions were rewrote to have single responsibilities, so the name of the function is not misleading;
-  * the hardcoded sizes of the image were substitued by constants.
+  * the hard coded sizes of the image were substituted by constants.

 ## What it does